-- The software products market of the federal government has demonstrated the same softness in 1985 as the commercial market. - The independent software package vendors (excluding computer manufacturers) are ranked by market share in Exhibit III-4. - This ranking includes systems and applications software products. - The federal agencies buy about 40% of their software and lease the remainder. - GSA and DoD are concerned about and demand proof of vendor maintenance of software, regardless of installed location. - Some agencies oppose acquisition of copyright-protected software. - Key strategies for selling software products in the federal arena are not uniformly practiced by all of the successful vendors, but some combinations apply.
+The software products market of the federal government has demonstrated the same softness in 1987 as the commercial market.

+- The independent software package vendors (excluding computer manufacturers) are ranked by market share in Exhibit III-4. - This ranking includes systems and applications software products. - The federal agencies buy about 40% of their software and lease the remainder. - GSA and DoD are concerned about and demand proof of vendor maintenance of software, regardless of installed location. - Some agencies oppose acquisition of copyright-protected software. - Key strategies for selling software products in the federal arena are not uniformly practiced by all of the successful vendors, but some combinations apply. - Discounts for multiple sites within an agency are important. - Discounts for multiple agencies within a cabinet-level department also apply. - BETA testing of applicable products by key agencies permits placement on the Qualified Products List (QPL) for future accelerated acquisition. - Qualification for the GSA Federal Supply Schedules (FSS) sometimes permits uncontested acquisition in small lots.
+(The "ground rules" for an FSS annual agreement have some serious drawbacks, however.) - The vendor must offer product/service discounts as large as those received by the vendor's "best customer," including foreign clients. - The vendor must offer a purchase plan or permanent license after a specified rental period. - The vendor must offer post-installation service and support on a nearly universal basis. - Demonstrated postimplementation support, especially of the "Quick Reaction" (QR) type.